Navigation

 13. Wood tipped blanks may only be used in semi-automatic and automatic weapons equipped with blank adapters, NEVER IN A BOLT ACTION RIFLE.

 14. Homemade weapons must have a safety check on site at each event, whenever and wherever they are used.
 There is no such thing as a blanket permit or letter of registration for homemade replicas.
-Shot guns must be registered with the WWII H.R.S., Inc.
+Shot guns may not be loaded or fired whatsoever.

 15. The use of metal body parachute flares, military artillery, and grenade simulators are not allowed, except for staged spectator evens under the supervision of a WWII H.R.S., Inc. approved safety officer, to be used in controlled areas ONLY.

-16. Star crimped blanks may be used in a non-blank adapted bolt action rifles.
-The rifle must be fired at a forty-five (45) degree angle and not less than fifty (50) feet at anyone.
-The bore must be clean of any debris prior to the safety/authenticity inspection.
-Blank adapting bolt-action rifles
+16. Star crimped blanks may be used in all firearms.
+Firearms must be fired at a safe angle and not less than fifty (50) feet at anyone.
+All firearm bores must be clean of any debris at all times.

 18. All glasses must have safety or shatter-resistant lenses.